cyberphone/doc/payments/paymenthandler.md

 ### Only Supports Web Payments
 The `PaymentHandler` API is designed to support Web payments.
-However, but most current providers of mobile wallets (including Apple, Google, banks, telcos, etc.), target a wide range of payment scenarios like:
+However, most of the current providers of mobile wallets (including Apple, Google, banks, telcos, etc.), target a wide range of payment scenarios like:
 - Web payments